 Field trips at Aina Haina Elementary are an important part of the curriculum and student experience.
 If your child is unable to attend the field trip after making payment, full/partial refunds will be made, if possible.
 Transportation costs (e.g. bus) are non refundable.
 It is not a guarantee that a full/partial refund can be made due to an absence.
 If the cost of an excursion is a potential hardship for a family, please discuss with your child's teacher, counselor or administrator.
-Our goal is for every child to participate in all school excursions.
+Our goal is for every child to participate in all school excursions regardless of a family's financial situation.
 Covered shoes are required for all field trips unless otherwise noted by the teacher.